vectara/create-ui/apps/chat/README.md

-# Vectara sample code for a Question and Answer UI
+# Vectara sample code for a Chat UI

-This app provides working sample code for implementing a Question and Answer UI that's powered by [Vectara](https://vectara.com/).
+This app provides working sample code for implementing a Chat UI that's powered by [Vectara](https://vectara.com/).
 It was generated using the [Create-UI code-generator](https://github.com/vectara/create-ui).

-The Question and Answer UI is characterized by:
+The Chat UI is characterized by:

-- A search box for entering a natural-language query.
+- An input box for entering a natural-language query.
 This typically takes the form of a question.
-- A condensed answer based upon the most relevant search results, with citations.
+- A conversational thread based upon the most relevant search results and the conversational context.
+The most recent respons contains citations.

-A user will typically scan the answer to see if it truly answers their question.
-They'll use the citations to verify that the answer is grounded in facts.
-If the answer doesn't fully answer their question they'll try again with a differently-worded question.

 ## Dependencies